-But if your income has been affected, then now is the time to switch to either a cash back card, or one with the lowest possible interest rate, so you can save money until you’re back on your feet.
+But if your income has been affected, then now is the time to switch to either a cash back card, or one with a low ongoing interest rate, so you can save money until you’re back on your feet.

 3. Minimize credit card spending